dirigeants/klasa/tutorials/CommandsArguments.md

 - We want a required argument that takes a user, and an optional argument for a role: `<targetUser:user> [targetRole:role]`.
 - We want to accept `set`, `add`, `remove` or `reset` as required argument: `<set|add|remove|reset>`.
 (Remember that if no type is given, Usage will imply they are literals).
 - We want to get a GuildMember instance, or its user ID if the user is not in the guild: `<targetMember:member|userID:string{17,18}>`.
 (Either a GuildMember resolvable or a string with a length of 17-18, which matches with a Discord snowflake's length).

+## The Usage Analogy

+Let's make everything basic:

+- usage -> **blueprints**.
+- arguments -> **wood**.
+- resolvers -> **contractors**.
+- parameters -> **houses**.

+First, you write your blueprints for your houses, later, you receive wood from the woodcutters.
+The contractors will receive that wood and will try to build the houses with them based on the blueprints.

+If the contractors work in a union, they pass on the wood to the next contractor until they can either build a house, or complain that nobody can.
+However, if the constractor says it's cool to not build a house here, they pass the wood on to the next place.

+Credits to [@bdistin](https://github.com/bdistin) for this analogy.

 ## Further learning: